Planetary Science and Resources Discoveries

 Planetary scientists sharing ideas and discoveries.

-Planetary Science and Resources Discoveries (PSRD) is an educational site sharing the latest research on the nature and origin of the Moon, meteorites, asteroids, planets, and other materials in our Solar System, and on identifying potential resources on those bodies that could be tapped for the benefit of people on Earth.
-Original support came from the Planetary Science Division of NASA's Science Mission Directorate and Hawai'i Space Grant Consortium.
-This site is a vital link for what's new in planetary and space sciences, space resources exploration, and learning how science works.
+Planetary Science and Resources Discoveries (PSRD) is an educational site sharing research on the nature and origin of the Moon, meteorites, asteroids, planets, and other materials in our Solar System, and on identifying potential resources on those bodies that could benefit people on Earth.
+Original support, from 1996 to 2020, came from the Planetary Science Division of NASA's Science Mission Directorate and Hawai'i Space Grant Consortium.

-about archive search subscribe glossary comments
+about archive search glossary

 Comments

-An assortment of comments we've received
+An assortment of comments we received

 "I've been reading the material on your website for quite a few years now.
 I just wanted to compliment you both on the knack that you have for translating what are often quite complex scientific concepts into a form suitable for a lay audience.
 Not only do you get the text right, but the images and diagrams are always well chosen.
 You also manage to convey the excitement of the science.
 I don't know of another site quite like yours but I can say that I've yet to see one that matches the quality of yours, year in, year out."